 It took only eight months to replace the irreparably damaged bridge which restored access to the town of Big Sur and several state parks and beaches.

 Repairing the massive Mud Creek slide north of Ragged Point will take longer.
-A new realigned new roadway is expected to open by late summer of 2018, according to CalTrans.
+A new realigned new roadway is expected to open by September of 2018, according to CalTrans.

 What To Do If You Are Traveling South

 You can drive on Highway One from Carmel to Lucia.
-From there, you can go back north to Monterey.
+From there, you have to go back north to Monterey.

 From Monterey go to Salinas and catch US Hwy 101 south.
 If you want to visit Hearst Castle or see the elephant seals at Piedras Blancas, you can reconnect with Highway 1 through Paso Robles or San Luis Obispo and go north from there.